iamkevinrhodes/goldbootstrap/README.md

 Coming soon...

 ## Versioning
 GOLD Bootstrap is always in sync with latest version of [Bootstrap](http://getbootstrap.com).
 If 'Bootstrap 9' comes out, we will be 'Gold Bootstrap 9' and so on.

-Here's more about it here:
+## Changelog & Support

+**06/16/15**

+* Update to Bootstrap 3.3.5
+* Added Changelog to this Readme
+* Various Readme updates

+**06/08/15**

+* Swapped out seperate Boostrap JS files for compiled Boostrap.js

+**04/24/15**

+* Initial release using Bootstrap 3.3.4

 ## About the Author
 [Kevin Rhodes](http://iamkevinrhodes.com) is a UX Designer from San Diego who loves Photoshop and front-end coding.
 He also loves his cat.